hyeseong-dev/hyeseong-dev/README.md

 ## Hi there 👋,

-### I'm HyeSeong Lee, studying at 👨‍💻 Wecode Bootcamp in Korea .
+### I'm HyeSeong Lee.
 I am a tech and management enthusiast, Would love to be a cloud evangelist and see myself as a Product / Program Learner.
 -------

 ## 🧐 About